Hjorthmedh/RGCmorphology/ms/intro.md

 We filled, reconstructed and analyzed 94 RGCs from five genetic mouse
 lines: CB2, Cdh3, DRD4, Hoxd10 and TRHR (Table 1).
 In these mouse
-lines GFP is usually expressed in 1--2 specific types of RGCs.
+lines GFP is usually expressed in just one RGC type.
 This makes it possible to reliably and selectively target the same types of RGCs in different animals.
 We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type.
-Our prior findings suggest however that Hoxd10 may label 3--4 RGC types.
+Our prior findings suggest however that Hoxd10 may label 3--4 distinct RGC types.
 In this work we initially assume that Hoxd10 labels one type of RGCs, and then assess later in detail whether it is likely to label multiple types.
 Three example RGCs of each genetic type are shown in Figure 1.
 The axons (red) and dendrites (black) were manually traced, and the locations of the somas were marked.
 Each RGC collects information about a small region in the visual field; the shape and distribution of the dendritic tree differs depending on the function the RGC performs.
 It is an open problem to identify the RGC type based on morphological characteristics.
 Here we are interested in using objective methods to assess this RGC patterning.

 ## Quantifying RGC morphology

 Our aim was to use machine learning tools to predict RGC type by morphology.
-To do this we need to translate the RGC morphologies into a set of numbers quantifying that specific RGC.
+To do this, we translate each RGC morphology into a set of numbers quantifying that RGC.
 Fifteen morphological features were calculated (Table 2).
 Together they define a feature vector, which captured both large-scale characteristics of the neuron such as stratification depth, area of the dendritic arbor and number of branches, and also finer aspects such as the mean angle and the tortuosity of the branches (Figure\ 2).

 ## Single features do not uniquely predict RGC type

 We first investigated whether any one feature could predict the RGC type.
+Previous studies
+[@Kong2005; @Pushchin2009-ef5; @Volgyi2009; @Sumbul2014-vm]
-Previous studies [@Kong2005; @Sumbul2014-vm] showed that stratification depth, relative to the two VAChT bands, is a good predictor of RGC type, but it could not uniquely determine RGC type.
+highlighted that stratification depth, relative to the two VAChT bands surrounding the inner plexiform layer, is a good predictor of RGC type, but it could not uniquely determine RGC type.
 Our RGC z-stacks included VAChT staining, however, due to the way the data was acquired we were unable to reliably distinguish between the two VAChT bands.
-Instead we calculated the stratification depth relative to the soma (**is that what the 2009 Puschin paper did too?; Volgyi et al. 2009 also I believe**) and found that there was a considerable overlap between the different RGC types.
-There were also overlaps between the RGC types based on other features.
+Instead we calculated the stratification depth relative to the soma centre.
+However, we found that there was considerable overlap between the different RGC types according to stratification depth (Table 3).
+There were also significant overlaps between the RGC types based on other features.
 For example, Table 3 shows that Hoxd10 generally had a larger dendritic area than other RGC types but that the standard deviation is so large that the range spans the whole spectrum of values of other RGC types.
 To assess the predictive powers of the individual features, we trained a Naïve Bayes classifier for each individual feature.
-The most discriminative feature was mean terminal segment length, which alone correctly predicted 64.7 ± 1.7\ % of the cases.
+The single-most discriminative feature for our data was mean terminal segment length, which correctly predicted 64.7 ± 1.7\ % of the cases.
+We therefore confirm that our individual features are not reliable classifiers of neuronal type.

 ## Selection of multiple feature vectors